jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

 refactor: make it better
 ---------------------------------------------------------------------------------

-* I change the order in the date to test the pattern
+* I change the order of the date to test the pattern

   .. code-block:: python